 I will continue to do what I can to help others, Appa.
 Thank you.
 I dedicate this to you.

 On June 7, 2022 I found out that I passed my CFPC board examination.
-To add humor, for some reason I am always in the loo whenever my exam results come out!
-I and my family (kiddo, husband, in laws) were on vacation in Alberta enjoying the mountains at the time, it was the perfect time to receive my board exam results.
+I and my family (kiddo, husband, in laws) were on vacation in Alberta enjoying the mountains at the time.
+It was the perfect time to receive my board exam results!

 What is the CFPC examination?